QuantEcon/lecture-python-advanced/source/rst/BCG_incomplete_mkts.rst

 .. math::  K = \int_0^1 k(\zeta) d \, \zeta, \quad B = \int_0^1 b(\zeta) d \, \zeta

-The assumption that there are equal measures of our three types of agents plays an important role making each individual agent into a powerless **price taker**:
+The assumption that there are equal measures of our three types of agents justifies our assumption that  each individual agent is a powerless **price taker**:

 -  an individual consumer chooses its own (infinitesimal) part